SCENE 01 / UNDERWATER FILMING

 What cameras can you use underwater?

-We operate professional underwater housings for cinema cameras including RED, ARRI, and Sony systems.
-We match camera and housing combinations to your resolution, frame rate, and image quality requirements, including cold-water-rated builds for Icelandic conditions.
+Here is the breakdown.
+We operate pro underwater housings for cinema cameras including RED, ARRI, and Sony systems.
+We match camera and housing combinations to your resolution, frame rate, and image quality needs, including cold-water-rated builds for Icelandic conditions.

 Do you provide certified dive teams?

 Yes, all our underwater crews are certified commercial divers with dry-suit certification and specific cold-water film production experience.
-Teams include underwater cinematographers, focus pullers, safety divers, and dive supervisors as required.
+Teams have dive shooters, focus pullers, safety divers, and dive supervisors as needed.

 Can you film in pools and tanks?

 Yes, we work in controlled environments including swimming pools and studio facilities in Reykjavík.
-Many productions also pair Iceland's natural locations with tank work completed elsewhere in Europe for actor-heavy sequences.
+Many shoots also pair Iceland's natural locations with tank work completed elsewhere in Europe for actor-heavy sequences.

 What about actor safety underwater?

-Actor safety is paramount, especially in cold-water conditions.
-We provide dry suits, safety divers, breathing apparatus for extended takes, pre-shoot acclimatisation, and clear communication systems.
+Here is what that looks like on the ground.
+Actor safety is paramount, above all in cold-water conditions.
+We give dry suits, safety divers, breathing apparatus for extended takes, pre-shoot acclimatisation, and clear comms kit.
 Non-diving actors can achieve impressive underwater shots with proper support.

 Where can you film in Iceland?

-We film throughout Iceland—Silfra in Þingvellir National Park is world-famous for crystal-clear glacial water and dives between tectonic plates, Jökulsárlón offers iceberg-filled glacier lagoon shots, the Westfjords provide remote ocean environments, and Húsavík is a whale-watching hotspot. Þingvellir requires permits from the Park Commission and the Environment Agency of Iceland.
+Here is how the picture comes together.
+We film across Iceland—Silfra in Þingvellir National Park is world-famous for crystal-clear glacial water and dives between tectonic plates, Jökulsárlón gives iceberg-filled glacier lagoon shots, the Westfjords give remote ocean environments, and Húsavík is a whale-watching hotspot. Þingvellir needs permits from the Park Commission and the Environment Agency of Iceland.

 How do you handle underwater communication?